uci-f1tenth/uci_f1tenth_workshop/CONTRIBUTING.md

 # Contributing to UCI_F1TENTH

+This repository is intended for academic and research purposes at the University of California, Irvine.
+All contributions must adhere to applicable copyright laws, licensing agreements, and UCI’s academic integrity policies.
+Unauthorized use, distribution, or modification of this code in violation of these guidelines is strictly prohibited.
+By contributing, you agree to respect the intellectual property of others and ensure your work complies with academic use standards.

 ## Setup Instructions for ROS gym environment.
 To use the NoVNC script for remote visualization of your simulations, follow these steps: